 The trial edition of UniPDF can only convert three pages – to convert more you’ll need to either upgrade to the paid version, or split your PDF using a tool like PDFsam, then recombine the resulting Word documents.

 In our tests, UniPDF preserved the overall look of our magazine page, including images, but struggled with complex text formatting.
 Columns ran into one another, and in some cases the converted text was a dramatically different size to the original, making it tricky to adjust.
 A few letters were also missing here and there, leaving us with quite an extensive cleanup job to get the Word document to a functional state.

 Download here: UniPDF

-A jack of all trades, but not a master of PDF to Word conversion, coping with text but not images
+A jack of all trades, but not a master of PDF to Word conversion

 You can only convert one file at a time, but the process is simple – click ‘Convert file’, choose an output format and click ‘Convert’.
 As with OnlineOCR, there’s no need to provide an email address and wait for a message – the download link appears on-screen immediately.

 Unfortunately, the results were disappointing.
 The text from our PDF was converted well enough.
 But all images and formatting were lost, including headings, columns and font styles.